amin-nejat/homepage/content/project/Regexp/index.md

 slides: example
 ---

-Gramophone is an iOS music marketplace for both iPhone and iPad.
-Users can search for Iranian music, download them and listen to them through it's integrated player.
-Project for Hasin Company.
-Implemented in Objective-C using Cocoa framework for graphics and SQLite for database system.
+Both sides of conversion is available through the graphical user interface.
+Project for Theory of Languages and Automata course.
+Implemented in Java using Swing for the GUI.